 In March, 2020, the World Health Organization declared the outbreak of a novel coronavirus (COVID-19) as a global pandemic, which continues to spread throughout the United States.
-The COVID-19 pandemic has negatively impacted the global economy and created significant volatility and disruption of financial markets, resulting in a significant decline in the values of investment securities.
-The extent of the long term effect of the adverse impact of the COVID-19 outbreak on the amounts reported in the 2020 statement of fiduciary net position cannot be reasonably estimated.
+The COVID-19 pandemic has impacted the global economy and created significant volatility and disruption of financial markets, resulting in significant volatility in the values of investment securities.
+The extent of the long-term effect of the impact of the COVID-19 outbreak on the amounts reported in the Statements of Fiduciary Net Position cannot be reasonably estimated.